dekuNukem/duckyPad-Pro/doc/errata.md

 It's worth doing if you're in UK, as it arrives next day.

-Outside UK is going to take a week or go, so doing it yourself might be faster.
+Outside UK is going to take a week or so, so doing it yourself might be faster.
 But still, let me know!